 These drugs are usually illegally obtained on the Black Market.
 People of all ages have been known to misuse these drugs, especially adolescent boys who suffer from body dysmorphic disorder.
 They spend their time worrying about their imperfect bodies.
 They see themselves as physically weak and unmanly.

 Often people think by taking anabolic steroids they will become fit and healthy.
-This is a falsehood: it’s a dangerous drug habit than can result in death.
+This is a falsehood: it’s a dangerous drug habit that can result in death and takes years off your life.

 Compare this to someone like Rich Froning who says that he never uses drugs.
 Instead, he just works his butt off to get some great results!

-The side effects of anabolic steroids depend on the sex of the user, their age, the specific product, the quantity, and the length of abuse.
+The side effects depend on the sex of the user, their age, the specific product, the quantity, and the length of abuse.
 These may include:

 - changes in libido